wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 * Support for SSL (https)
 * Email button
 * Print button
+* All share buttons are optional: You can add or remove any button from plugin settings

 Share Buttons are *very easy to configure*.
 Just select button type, size, position and which social networking services do you want to offer to your visitors.
 Buttons will appear below your articles or on top of them (or both) as you choose.